redhat-cip/swift-ring-tool/README.md

 1. **Move objects to new partitions**
     This is basically just a renaming on the same device, thus no heavy data movement is required in this step.
-Doing this in parallel on all storage nodes will take only some minutes for the whole clusters and minimizes downtime.
+Doing this in parallel on all storage nodes will take only some minutes for the whole cluster and minimizes downtime.
 It works like this:

-* Walk a given path and search for files with suffix `.data or .ts`.
+* Walk a given path and search for files with suffix `.data, .ts or .db`.
 * For each object file: get account, container and object name from XFS attributes.
+* For each account/container database file: get account and container database.

 * Compute partition value using given ring file.
 * Build new name by replacing old partition value with new computed value.
 * Print `mkdir` and `mv` commands.

-    Support for database files (account/container) currently in work.

         swift-ring-tool -o /etc/swift/object.ring.gz /srv/node/ > move.sh